 — The text for the subtitles with timecode.

 — screening of works will be done in Full HD.
-Preferred format – H.264 (.mov .avi) with a high bitrate.
+Preferred format – DCP and H.264 (.mov .avi) with a high bitrate.

 7. Summing up the results, the election of winners

 7.1.
-To evaluate the works submitted to participate in the Contest, the Organizer forms the jury.
+To evaluate the works submitted to participate in the Competition, the Organizer forms the jury.

 7.2.
 The works are evaluated by the jury within the nominations.